 Do you know Jesus?
 Have you accepted Him as your savior?
 He died so that you could be forgiven and have eternal life.
 He doesn’t care where you’ve been or what you’ve done…all He cares about is where you are headed from this point forward.

 Ask him into your heart today… will you pray with me?

 Jesus, I know I am a sinner and have fallen so, so short.
-Please come into my heart today and forgive me of my sin.
-I know that you died for me so that I could spend eternity with you.
-Place people in my life who will encourage me as I walk with you.
+I believe that you died on the cross so that my sins could be forgiven.
+Please come into my heart today and forgive me so that I can spend eternity with you.
+Jesus, please place people in my life who will encourage me as I walk with you.
 Amen

 - Don’t keep this good news to yourself!
 Tell a fellow Christian!

 - Get into God’s word and begin to grow in your faith.